-Please email Dr Camilla Whittington and see here for more information.
-Applications will be assessed as they are received.
+Please email Dr Camilla Whittington and for more information.
+Applications are assessed as they are received.
 Students (domestic or international) with a high level of relevant qualifications, research experience and enthusiasm will be invited to apply for a competitive Australian Postgraduate Award scholarship or University of Sydney Postgraduate Award Scholarship (Domestic students) or international postgraduate research scholarship (International students).
 Students may also be eligible to apply for top-up scholarships from the University of Sydney.

 To rank highly, students will need to have completed a Masters by Research (or international equivalent) or first class Honours (domestic students), and have at least one publication or extensive research experience.

 We offer opportunities for Honours projects through the University of Sydney.
-Please see the School of Life and Environmental Sciences Honours Information Booklet for further information.
-You can also email Camilla for further information.
+Please email Camilla for further information.
 Please note that if your project involves field work, you will be expected to have a valid driver’s licence.

 Evolution of insect reproductive complexity